 Sweet Potatoes may be one of nature's unsurpassed sources of beta-carotene.
-Several recent studies have shown the ability of sweet potatoes to raise our blood levels of vitamin A. In several studies sweet potatoes were found to contain between 100-1,600 micrograms (RAE) of vitamin A in every 3.5 ounces-enough, on average to meet over 90% of vitamin A needs (from this single food alone).
+Several recent studies have shown the ability of sweet potatoes to raise our blood levels of vitamin A, a precursor to eye health in Pitta/Kaphas.
+In several studies sweet potatoes were found to contain between 100-1,600 micrograms (RAE) of vitamin A in every 3.5 ounces-enough, on average,to meet over 90% of vitamin A needs (from this single food alone).

 Sweet potatoes are not always orange-fleshed on the inside but can also be a spectacular purple color.

 Scientists have now identified the exact genes in sweet potatoes that get activated to produce the purple anthocyanin pigments.
-The anthocyanins-primarily peonidins and cyanidins-have important antioxidant properties (great for Kaphas) and anti-inflammatory properties.
+The anthocyanins-primarily peonidins and cyanidins-have important antioxidant properties and anti-inflammatory properties which help with that Pltta inflammation.

 Particularly when passing through our digestive tract, they may be able to lower the potential health risk posed by heavy metals and free radicals.